Devansh-Daga/SQL_DATA_ANALYTICS_PROJECT/README.md

 ---

+## About

+This project showcases advanced SQL techniques for data cleaning, exploratory analysis, customer segmentation, and business reporting.
+It is aimed at data analysts seeking practical SQL solutions to extract actionable insights from complex datasets.

+---

 ## 📈 Project Highlights

 - Comprehensive SQL scripts for data cleaning, exploratory analysis, sales trend analysis, and customer segmentation.